This final part of our three-part series on depression in women will focus on treatment options for women coping with depression.

 Treatment for depression comes in several different forms.
-When a woman is suffering from depression, it is important for her history and symptoms to be thoroughly assessed before recommending a treatment protocol.
+But also, when a woman is suffering from depression, it is important for her history and symptoms to be thoroughly assessed before recommending a treatment protocol.

-Each woman is different and each case of depression can vary in severity depending on the symptoms and causal factors.
-No matter the situation, it is important that something be done about it.
+Each woman is different and each case can vary in severity depending on the symptoms and causal factors.
+No matter the situation, it is important that something is done about it.
 If you or someone you care about is suffering from depression, you should seek professional help.

-Destination Hope: The Women’s Program provides treatment for depression to our clients.
+Destination Hope provides treatment for depression to our clients.
 Almost 100 percent of our clients with a substance abuse problem are also suffering from depression.
 Drug addiction and alcoholism are mental illnesses.

 Cognitive Behavioral Therapy – Cognitive behavioral therapy emphasizes the important role that thinking has on our feelings and behaviors.
 When a woman is suffering from depression, she has irrational and negative thoughts that are impairing and disrupting her life, and preventing her from achieving certain goals.

 Cognitive behavioral therapy involves working with a therapist to change a person’s way of thinking, in the hopes that it will lead to better outcomes (positive feelings and behaviors) for people suffering from depression and other mental health disorders.
 At Destination Hope, we provide this type of treatment in individual, group, and family therapy sessions.

 Medication Management – Destination Hope has physicians and nurse practitioners on staff that can prescribe anti-depressants and other medications to clients that are in need of non-narcotic medication.
 In some cases, medication management in combination with cognitive behavioral therapy is the best approach.

 Lifestyle Changes – There are several lifestyle changes that can help with the symptoms of depression in combination with professional help.